If I switch cellphone providers, I will lose my current phone number.

 If you want to keep your current phone, it needs to be one you can use with your new service provider.

-Years ago you might have heard that it was difficult to switch providers for compatibility issues.
-Today, most cellphone networks use compatible technologies to deliver their services.
-A phone bought with one of the major networks will typically work on one of the other networks so long as it is network unlocked.
-(When a phone is locked to a network, it can only work with that provider’s voice, text and data services.)
+Years ago you might have heard it was hard to switch providers because the technology might not be compatible.
+That’s no longer true.
+A phone you buy today from one of the major networks will typically work on any network, so long as the phone is unlocked.
+(When a phone is locked to a network, it can only work with that provider’s voice, text, and data services.)

 You have a legal right to have your phone unlocked, free of charge, upon request.

-To make it happen, contact the provider who you bought the phone from, and they will give you a code to enter into the phone to unlock it.
+To make it happen, contact the provider you bought the phone from, and they’ll give you a code to enter to unlock it.

-Once you have decided which provider and plan you want to switch to, contact the new provider to request a service transfer.
-You can request the service transfer by phone, email or regular mail.
+Once you’ve decided which provider and plan you want to switch to, contact the new provider to request a service transfer.
+You can make the request by phone, email, or regular mail.

-Your new phone provider will ask for some personal details to set up your account and ask you which services you want to keep, remove or change.
+Your new provider will ask for some personal details to set up your account.
+They’ll ask you which services you want to keep, remove, or change.
 Tell them if you want to keep your current phone number.
-Your new provider will take care of the service transfer for you.
+Your new provider will get it all done.

-If you want to keep your current phone, you may also need to provide your phone’s identification number (IMEI number).
+If you want to keep your current phone, you may also need to provide your phone’s IMEI number.
 This number is usually located on the back of your phone or under the battery.
+If you can’t find it, try dialling *#06#.
+With many smartphones, the IMEI will appear on the screen.

 Your new service provider will notify your current provider of the transfer.
 Your current provider will cancel your services immediately.
-(Alternatively, you can ask to have the cancellation of your current services take effect at a later date.)
+(Or you can ask to have the cancellation delayed.)

 For cellphones, the transfer of service can take a few hours.
-For landline to cellphone or cellphone to landline, the transfer typically takes up to two business days.
+For landline-to-cellphone or cellphone-to-landline, it can take up to two business days.

-You might experience a disruption in service while the transfer is taking place, including disruptions to 911 services.
+You might experience a disruption in service while the transfer is taking place, including disruptions to 911 calls.

 While you don’t need to talk with your current provider, it’s prudent to give them a call to finalize the transfer.
-This enables you to confirm any early cancellation fee or other charges.
-You will usually receive a bill for any outstanding debt within a month.
+You can confirm any early cancellation fee or other charges.
+You’ll usually receive a bill for any outstanding debt within a month.

 Common questions